 RR Appendix 18 Footnote mm)

 “Transmission on these channels is limited to coast stations.
 If permitted by administrations and specified by national regulations, these channels may be used by ship stations for transmission.
-All precautions should be taken to avoid harmful interference to channels AIS 1, AIS 2, 2027* and 2028*.
-(WRC-15)
+All precautions should be taken to avoid harmful interference to channels AIS 1, AIS 2, ASM 1 and ASM 2.
+(WRC-19)“

-* From 1 January 2019, channel 2027 will be designated ASM 1 and channel 2028 will be designated ASM 2.”

 Comment to footnote mm):

-This footnote has the same intention/content as footnote m) and is directly combined with footnote m); however Appendix 18 lists the split channels.
+This footnote has the same intention/content as footnote m) and is directly combined with footnote m).
+However, Appendix 18 lists the split channels.
 Footnote mm) is only valid for the “upper leg channels” 2078, 2019, 2079 and 2020.

 Decision on implementation of Footnote mm):